-Polaroid, a privately owned company founded in 1937, is headquartered in the Netherlands and employs approximately 600 people.
-Its primary business focuses on the development of instant films compatible with traditional Polaroid cameras.
+Polaroid, a privately owned company headquartered in the Netherlands, was founded in 1937 and employs approximately 600 individuals.
+The company specializes in photography, functioning as a developer of instant films designed for classic Polaroid cameras.

 Subscribe for full access to Polaroid's products in full detail